 Here’s a little secret — the answer is not “because we have to provide training.”
 There is a logical reason, a decision that someone made, a plan in place as to why training is being offered.

-Goals describe how your organization will look one or more years from today.
+Goals and objectives describe how your organization will look one or more years from today.
 When written with input from managers and employees who will be involved in accomplishing them, your business goals have a greater chance of being reached.

-Achievable goals are formed with respect to the results of any industry research you’ve conducted, customer feedback you’ve received, or changing regulations that your organization is subject to.
+Achievable training objectives are formed with respect to the results of any industry research you’ve conducted, customer feedback you’ve received, or changing regulations that your organization is subject to.
 Your goals ideally don’t conflict with each other, but do align with your organization’s mission and motivate people to focus and work together.